xavidop/genkit-workshop/content/codelab.md

 ### Continue Learning
 If you want to continue learning about Genkit, I recommend you to:
-1. Connect to other LLMSs from other vendors like Google AI Studio, Google VErtex AI, Cohere, Groq, Azure, AWS Bedrock
+1. Connect to other LLMSs from other vendors like Google AI Studio, Google Vertex AI, Cohere, Groq, Azure, AWS Bedrock
+2. Check Firebase Telemetry and Analytics to monitor the performance of your Genkit flows.
-2. Contect to external vector Databases like Firstore, QDRant, Chroma, Pinecone.
+3. Contect to external vector Databases like Firstore, QDRant, Chroma, Pinecone.
-3. Create more complex flows with multiple tools and models.
+4. Create more complex flows with multiple tools and models.
-4. Create chatbots with memory
+5. Create chatbots with memory

 ### Share